 In auditing the non-statutory financial statements, we have concluded that the Trustee's use of the going concern basis of accounting in the preparation of the non-statutory financial statements is appropriate.

 Our evaluation of the Trustee's assessment of the Trust's ability to continue to adopt the going concern basis of accounting included:

-- Evaluating the cash flow needs of the Trust as applicable at this phase of the Trust life cycle and assessing available liquidity including financing facilities and undrawn commitments from the unitholders; and - Evaluating Trustee's judgement that Covid-19 had a limited impact on the operations of the Trust by assessing the details provided as part of the assessment to the supporting documentation.
+- Evaluating the cash flow needs of the Trust as applicable at the current phase of the Trust life cycle and assessing available liquidity including financing facilities and undrawn commitments from the unitholders; - Evaluating the Trustee's judgement that Russia/Ukraine war had a limited impact on the operations of the Trust by assessing the details provided as part of the assessment to the supporting documentation; and - Assessing the appropriateness of the going concern disclosures in the non-statutory financial statements.